X1X71/Active-Directory-Windows-Server/README.md

    -Name: Enter a name for your VM (e.g., Windows-Server-AD).

-   -OS: Select the correct ISO image (Windows Server 2022 or 2019) that you downloaded in the previous step.
+   -OS: Select the correct ISO image (Windows Server 2025) that you downloaded in the previous step.
 If it’s not listed, upload the ISO to your Proxmox server first.

    ![Screenshot 2025-01-11 at 15-25-52 pve01 - Proxmox Virtual Environment](https://github.com/user-attachments/assets/2f26e78b-bef7-4c44-bf88-9f6fea3e09bd)